 We face the fundamental problem that our healthcare system essentially employs a band aid approach to treat symptoms rather than the cause of chronic illness.
 However, now that it is being recognized that immunosenescence is the problem, this raises the issue of how to reverse and recover from it.

 In our thousands of client-years of study and follow-up, we have not found one individual with a chronic illness to have an optimal amino acid profile.
 However, these profiles revert to optimal levels upon application of the Aminomics™ program, usually achieved along with other lifestyle, exercise, and dietary changes.
-By rebalancing the amino acid profile, providing targeted support, and counteracting the entities believed to promote immunosenescence (with a proprietary blend of flavonoids), Aminomics™ appears to consistently enhance wellness.
+By rebalancing the amino acid profile (through personalized amino acid supplementation combined with a propriatary blend of flavonoids and cofactors), providing targeted support, and counteracting the entities believed to promote immunosenescence, Aminomics™ appears to consistently enhance wellness.
 In part it also exploits the body’s natural ability to heal itself and many clients report improvement in eyesight, sleep, mood, and that their hair and nails grow faster.
 A common finding is that recovery from trauma or surgery has been enhanced.

 Tens of billions of dollars have been spent searching for ‘the functional cure’ for many of the major diseases, but there have been few breakthroughs.
 Only a very small portion of this funding has been earmarked for nutritional prevention and therapeutics – even though ultimately this is by far our best bet for beating “immunosenescence” and the risk of chronic disease.